sodascience/metasyn/Blogpost.md

 syn_df = mf.synthesize(5)
 ```

 That's it!
-You can now use this DataFrame as you would read, analyze, modify, use and share this DataFrame as you would with any other - knowing that it does not contain any sensitive data!
+You can now read, analyze, modify, use and share this DataFrame as you would with any other - knowing that it does not contain any sensitive data!

 ### Step 5: Exporting the MetaFrame